haakonaareskjold/FreeChampionRotations/README.md

 - Copy the env example to an .env file, then replace the string with your API key \
 `cp .env.example .env`
-- enable the class autoloader, phpdotenv and guzzle with composer \
+- enable the class autoloader and packages required with composer \
   `composer install --no-dev`
-- use built-in webserver to run the app \
+- for testing, use built-in webserver to run the app \
   `php -S localhost:8080 -t public/`

 ## About the project